sboerwinkle/conquerent/README.md

 ## Commands

 Most commands, listed in order of importance.
-There's a couple weird internal ones I omit for simplicity.
+There's a couple internal ones I omit for simplicity.
 -   `/seats [name]...` sets the seats.
 This is more-or-less the teams, and determines which units you can control and who has to acknowledge before the turn continues.

     If, for instance, joe and sue are playing, enter `/seats joe sue`.